joeypizzas/battleship/planning.md

       - Return grid array.
     - isSquareOpen(x-coordinate, y-coordinate):
       - Determines whether a square is open for any ship placement.
+      - If grid array at x and y coordindate params is not null, return false.
       - Double nested loop with offsets.
         - Both for loops begin at -1 and go to 1, inclusive.
         - Check if the offsets are both 0, if so invokes continue statement to skip.